Barradas13/AulasRedes/README.md

 From this content, exercises were practiced and are available in aulas/exercicios/CIDR.md

+## DHCP (Dynamic Host Configuration Protocol)

+* 1 - The DHCP client connects to the network and sends a *Discover* message to the server (it sends a broadcast because it doesn’t yet know who the server is).
+* 2 - The server responds with an *Offer* message to the client, proposing an available IP address.
+* 3 - The client sends a *Request* message confirming its choice.
+* 4 - The server sends an *Acknowledgement* (*ACK*) to finalize the assignment.

+It also provides the default gateway, which is the router’s address — that is, the device responsible for communicating outside the local network.

+---

+## NAT (Network Address Translation)

+> Note: NAT is not a protocol, but rather a function performed by the router.

+There is an issue with the number of available IP addresses — they are limited to around 6 billion, yet there are tens of billions of devices that connect to the Internet every day.
+Therefore, NAT was created.
+It keeps track of the **Source Address**, **Source Port**, **Destination Address**, and **Destination Port**.
+Through this, a computer with a local IP address (e.g., 192.168.250.160) can communicate outside its own network, with the router handling the translation between private and public addresses.

 # Versão em Português

 Aqui apresento os conteúdos e resumos das aulas de redes que tive em 2025 com o professor Darlon no IFPR.